K-V-Varun/C-Basics/README.md

 7) Calculator using C ( 1 and 2 number operations)
 8) Sum of n Numbers using memory allocation methods in C.( malloc and free)
 9) Program to reverse a number using C
+10) Structures Concept using with example in C